Abhi-1-byte/My_Portfolio/README.md

 # My_Portfolio
-Project Overview
+Project Overview:-
-*This project was developed using ChatGPT and DeepSeek, incorporating advanced AI-driven optimizations.
+This project was developed using ChatGPT and DeepSeek, incorporating advanced AI-driven optimizations.
 It provides a seamless user experience with various interactive features.

-Features
+Features:-

 1.Human Verification – Ensures secure and authenticated access.